ddev/ddev.com/src/content/blog/working-with-ddev-and-vite.md

 ---
-title: "Working with DDEV and vite"
+title: "Working with Vite and DDEV - an introduction"
 pubDate: 2023-10-28
 modifiedDate: 2023-10-28
-summary: How to work with vite in DDEV?
+summary: How to work with Vite in DDEV?
-author: Randy Fay
+author: Matthias Andrasch
 featureImage:
   src: /img/blog/2023/08/contributors-working.png
   alt: Contributors working together on DDEV